Carboxy Therapy for Dark Circles

 - Allergies, eczema, asthma or conditions where itching and irritation may lead to rubbing or scratching the skin around the eyes

 During consultation, an underlying condition may be identified, which will have to be corrected prior to procedure.
 Treatment options for dark circles vary from patient to patient and may include one of the following or a combination of the following treatments:

 Carboxy Therapy (= Carbon Dioxide Therapy)

 Platelet Rich Plasma (PRP)

 Procedure for Carboxy Therapy for Dark Circles

 Carbon dioxide is injected in the upper and lower eyelids.
 Numbing cream is optional and paid for separately.
-Each cases is different and we may recommend a course of 12-15 weekly treatments.
-Usually results will start to show after 5-6 treatments.
+Each case is different and we may recommend a course of 12-15 weekly treatments.
+Results mostly start to show after 5-6 treatments.

 Complications and downtime after Carboxy Therapy

 Usually, there is no downtime after Carboxy Therapy for dark circles and you should be able to go back to social and professional life right away.

 However, during the procedure a very small superficial blood vessel in the eyelid may accidentally be penetrated, causing bruising that will be visible after the treatment.